Kahler-Einstein metric near an isolated log canonical singularity: Introduction

 \begin{corollary} Let $(\cU, p)$ be the germ of a log canonical singularity $p$ with $\dim \cU=2$.
-Then for any complete K\"ahler-Einstein metric $g_{KE}$ near $p$, $(\cU\setminus\{p\}, g_{KE})$ must be asymptotically isometric to one of the following three local models.
+Then for any complete K\"ahler-Einstein metric $g_{KE}$ near $p$, $(\cU\setminus\{p\}, g_{KE})$ must be asymptotically isometric to one of the following two local models.

 \begin{enumerate}